How to Choose an iGaming Platform Provider: 12 Criteria That Actually Matter

 - Is the bonus engine rules-based or do we need to request each campaign from you?

-- What's the maximum complexity of bonus logic you support?
+- What is the maximum complexity of bonus logic you support?

-Red flag: "We'll build that feature for you" in response to a question about standard bonus functionality is a warning sign.
-You don't want to be the operator funding platform development.
+Red flag: "We will build that feature for you" in response to a question about standard bonus functionality is a warning sign.
+You do not want to be the operator funding platform development.

 6. CRM and Player Management Tools